Enter a keyword and click on Search to see results

-For projects lasting less than 2 months, participating organisations are responsible for organising preparation sessions that are adapted to the needs of the volunteers and/or to the type of activity.
 In addition, in cases of justified needs, an on-arrival training for short-term activities involving young people with fewer opportunities may be organised by the participating organisations.
-Within the framework of mobility projects, the costs linked to such sessions can be covered under the item "exceptional costs" for activities involving young people with fewer opportunities (see "funding rules" section in Part B of this Guide).
+The costs linked to such sessions can be covered under the item "exceptional costs" for activities involving young people with fewer opportunities (see "funding rules" section in Part B of this Guide).

 Recognition of learning outcomes - Youthpass

-Every young person, volunteer or youth worker taking part in a youth mobility project is entitled to receive a Youthpass certificate.
-Youthpass describes and validates the non-formal and informal learning experience acquired during the project (learning outcomes).
-Youthpass can also be used during the project activities as a tool to help participants to become more aware of their learning process.
+Every volunteer taking part in a volunteering activities project is entitled to go through the Youthpass process and receive a Youthpass certificate at the end.
+Youthpass identifies and documents the non-formal and informal learning outcomes gained during the project.
+It is recommended to embed Youthpass in the learning content from the start of the project and use it during the project activities as a tool to help participants to become more aware of, reflect on and assess their learning process.
 For support and more information on Youthpass, please consult the Youthpass guide and other relevant material at www.youthpass.eu.

 - 1. Information in this annex is also relevant for mobility activities taking place under Key Action 2 - Capacity Building and Strategic Partnerships projects in the field of youth.